eddie-energy/architecture/arc42/aiida/building-block-view/data-source/data-source-inbound.md

 ---
-title: Inbound Permission and Data Source
+title: Inbound Data Source
-order: 10
+order: 2
 ---

 For **outbound data** (data sent from AIIDA to an EP), the outbound data need type is used.